ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

     ```bash
     ❯ strongswan status
-    Security Associations (0 up, 0 connecting):
+      Security Associations (0 up, 1 connecting):
-        none
+            all[1]: CONNECTING, 10.160.x.x[%any]...169.61.x.x[%any]
     ```
     {: pre}

-    It's normal for the status to show '0 up, 0 connecting' since we haven't set up the connection on the landing zone side.
+    It's normal for the status to show '0 up, 1 connecting' since we haven't set up the connection on the landing zone side.

 ## Edit the ACLs to allow connections from strongSwan
 {: #solution-connect-site-vpn-strongswan-acls}